awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 }
 ```

-In addition, *DAXServiceRole* would require an IAM policy that allows *DAXCluster01* to perform read\-write actions on the *Books* table:
+In addition, `DAXServiceRole` would require an IAM policy that allows `DAXCluster01` to perform read/write actions on the `Books` table\.

 ```
 {